 My main interest in looking into the issue was to figure out WHY.
 Why are we pulling out of the nuclear weapons deal and reinstating sanctions?

 In all of the speeches, interviews, and explanations about the policy with Iran that I’ve listened to or read, it seems the current administration’s main reason for pulling out of the weapons deal comes down to the idea that Iran can’t be trusted.

-Second problem I have with that is, uh, that’s exactly why we started the deal in the first place — because we can’t trust Iran to stop making nuclear weapons just out of the goodness of their heart.
+The second problem I have with that is, uh, that’s exactly why we started the deal in the first place — because we can’t trust Iran to stop making nuclear weapons just out of the goodness of their hearts.

 Okay, so fine, if Iran can’t be trusted, which it seems we established decades ago, and we want to pull the plug, here’s another question.
 What message are we sending to the other countries who worked with us on this deal (Britain, France, Germany, Russia and China) by simply walking away?
 I mean, it’s pretty amazing that we managed to get so many partners working together (especially Russia and China) to keep Iran nuclear free.
 What?
 And just throw all of that away?
 Why?

 Then I started hearing another buzz word surrounding the conversations about Iran….

 While listening to an interview with the new National Security advisor, John Bolton, about the situation in Iran, he mentioned something about Iranian drones along the borders of Israel (coming in through Syria) – as if it were significant to our relationship with Iran.

 There are a variety of opinions out there about our relationship with Israel, and the United States has had an enormous hand in ensuring the establishment of that state.
 But at some point I wonder how much more of our help they really need?
 Aren’t they capable of handling their own foreign affairs?